fiberplane/fpx/packages/source-analysis/README.md

 A high level description of the approach is:
 * extracting routes.
 Go through all code and map all apps, routes, middleware and links between apps.
 Also keep track of what code is related to the app/route/middleware and keep track of what code that code might refer to (etc).
 All this is stored in a `ResourceManager` under the hood.
 * analyzing routes.
 Once all code has been converted into our own data structure, we find the hono apps and see which one has the most routes/entries (and if routes refer to each other their value is added as well).
 The app with the highest number is treated as the entry point.
 * the final product: `RoutesResult`.
-This is contains:
+This contains:
   *  a reference to a hono app which can be used to find out what code is executed for a given method/request
   * `getFilesForHistory()` method that can be called to see all code that can be executed for a request to an endpoint.
   * `resetHistory()` method so you can reset the result to the initial state.